gpa2025/Meeting-Transcriber/installer/UserGuide.md

 ## Installation

-1. **Run the installer**: Double-click on `MeetingTranscriberSetup.exe`
+1. **Install the package**: Double-click on `MeetingTranscriber.msix`
-2. **Follow the wizard**: Accept the license agreement and choose installation options
+2. **If prompted**: Click "Install" when the security prompt appears
+   - You may see a message about the publisher not being trusted
+   - Click "Install anyway" if you trust the source
-3. **Complete installation**: Click "Finish" to complete the installation
+3. **Complete installation**: Wait for the installation to complete
-4. **Launch the application**: Use the desktop shortcut or start menu entry
+4. **Launch the application**: Use the Start menu or desktop shortcut

 ## Setting Up AWS